BakelLab/manuscript_SpikeID/README.md

 ## Getting Started

-To recreate the figures, you’ll need to set up the required environment using [Miniconda](https://docs.anaconda.com/miniconda/miniconda-install/).
+To recreate the figures, you will need to set up the required environment using [Miniconda](https://docs.anaconda.com/miniconda/miniconda-install/).
 Clone this repository and create the conda environment as follows:

 ```bash
 git clone https://github.com/BakelLab/manuscript_SpikeID.git